Measuring gaps in access

 Figure 2: Simplified example of using CART for LNOB

 D-Index is a way to measure inequality of access across all groups in a sample.
-Let’s look at the countries in the example below: the average rate of access to electricity in each country is 65%, but they have different rates of access for different social groups.
+Let’s look at the countries in the example below: the average rate of access to electricity in each country is 65%, but but different social groups have different rates of access.
 D-Index values range from 0-1: a higher number indicates more inequality, while a lower number indicates less inequality.
 D-Index is comparable to the Gini Coefficient, which is a different aggregate measure of economic inequality.

 While LNOB trees are useful for comparing rates of access across groups, D-Index provides a single number that can summarize inequality of access for all groups in a sample.
 D-Index facilitates easy comparisons between samples, such as between provinces, countries, or groups of countries.